Features

 wired into the session lifecycle by hooks + crons.
 Knowledge lives in layers

-in strict authority order. skills > sources > wiki > playbooks > episodic
+in strict authority order. skills > sources > wiki > lessons > episodic.

-layers (playbooks, strategies, episodic) are lower-authority and reversible.
-Two
+review-waived layers (lessons, episodic) are lower-authority and reversible.
+A

 data pipelines feed the auto layers: a capture pipeline (what we did → episodic,